matthewpdias/Scoreboard/README.md

     flexibility and gives us direct association between team number and score.

 ##Design Pattern:
-  - For our design pattern we went with a C++ interface using abstract classes.
+  - For our design pattern we went with a facade design pattern.
+Our class
+    'CScoreboard' is inherited from 'IScoreboard.'
+  - We went with a facade design pattern because the class IScoreboard that
+    was provided to us is a abstract class.
+So we had no choice but to inherit
+    it.